potalora/Tableau_Workshop/TableauWorkshop.md

 ## Introduction

-- This workshop is designed to introduce you to Tableau, a business intelligence and data visualization tool.
+- This workshop is designed to introduce you to Tableau, a business intelligence and data visualization tool

 - While there are many data visualization tools and packages for scripting languages, Tableau is particularly useful for exploring data and doing simple modeling

   - Tableau does not have a scripting language but has an extremely easy-to-use GUI

 ## Important Links